edumucelli/benchmark-xgboost-java/README.md

 ![Use cases](use-cases.png)

-The benchmark uses [JMH](https://openjdk.java.net/projects/code-tools/jmh/) and the results are in the [charts](charts) folder, they are separated by either linear or tree booster type and percentile.
+The benchmark uses [JMH](https://openjdk.java.net/projects/code-tools/jmh/) and the results are in the [charts](charts) folder, they are separated by either linear or tree booster type (tree and linear) and percentile (.50, .90, .95, .99, .999, .9999).
 The benchmark has been executed with 2 warm-up iterations and 5 measurement iterations.

 The [charts.R](charts/charts.R) file is the R script used to generate the PDF charts.
 The benchmark results were created using my personal computer running a [Intel(R) Core(TM) i7-4600U CPU @ 2.10GHz](https://ark.intel.com/content/www/us/en/ark/products/76616/intel-core-i7-4600u-processor-4m-cache-up-to-3-30-ghz.html).